-Tourism Vaughan Corporation (the "Corporation") is a municipal services corporation incorporated pursuant to Ontario Regulation 599/06 - Municipal Services Corporations, a regulation under the Municipal Act, 2001.
+Tourism Vaughan Corporation (the "Corporation") is a municipal services corporation incorporated without share capital, pursuant to Ontario Regulation 599/06 - Municipal Services Corporations, a regulation under the Municipal Act, 2001.

 The Corporation was established to promote and market the city of Vaughan as a leading destination for tourism, leisure and business travel.
+The Corporation is limited to providing services to owners or members of the Corporation on behalf of The Corporation of the City of Vaughan ("the City of Vaughan") in lieu of the municipality providing those services itself.

-The Corporation of the City of Vaughan (the "City of Vaughan") passed a by-law effective April 1, 2019 charging a 4% municipal accommodation tax levy on the purchase of transient accommodation such as hotels, motels and bed and breakfast establishments.
+The City of Vaughan passed a by-law effective April 1, 2019 charging a 4% municipal accommodation tax levy on the purchase of transient accommodation such as hotels, motels and bed and breakfast establishments.

-By regulation, 50% of this levy must be transferred from the City of Vaughan to the Corporation to expend for the purposes of expanding tourism in the city of Vaughan.
+By regulation, 50% of this levy must be transferred from the City of Vaughan to the Corporation to expend for the purposes of expanding tourism in the City of Vaughan.

 The Corporation's operations shall be conducted without the purpose of gain for its sole member, the City of Vaughan.
-Any profits will be used in promoting the objective of enhancing tourism in the city of Vaughan.
+Any profits will be used in promoting the objective of enhancing tourism in the City of Vaughan.